techstackmedia/software-engineering-series/README.md

 ![Writing Pseudocode Article Cover](https://res.cloudinary.com/bizstak/image/upload/v1685295673/GitHub_Cover_qwkpme.png)

 **Pseudocode** is a valuable tool for expressing algorithms in a high-level and abstract manner.
 It serves as a bridge between human understanding and actual programming languages.
-In this blog post, we will explore what pseudocode is, its purpose, and provide examples of its usage in real-life scenarios.
+In this blog post, we will explore what pseudocode is, and its purpose, and provide examples of its usage in real-life scenarios.

 ## What is Pseudocode?

 Pseudocode is not an actual programming language but a representation of code that resembles a programming language without adhering to its strict syntax rules.
-The term "pseudo" refers to something false or fake, indicating that pseudocode is a simulated version of code.
+The term _pseudo_ refers to something false or fake, indicating that pseudocode is a simulated version of code.
 It allows programmers to focus on the logic and functionality of an algorithm rather than the specific language syntax.

 ## The Purpose of Pseudocode